 James M. McPherson Biography

-James M. McPherson is George Henry Davis ’86 Professor of American History at Princeton University, where he has taught since 1962.
+James M. McPherson is George Henry Davis ’86 Professor of American History emeritus at Princeton University, where he has taught since 1962.
 He received his PhD in 1963 from Johns Hopkins University, where he studied with C. Vann Woodward.
-McPherson has written 14 books, mostly focusing on the American Civil War and Reconstruction, including Battle Cry of Freedom, which won a Pulitzer Prize in 1989, and For Cause and Comrades, which won the Lincoln Prize in 1998.
+McPherson's works mostly focus on the American Civil War and Reconstruction, including Battle Cry of Freedom, which won a Pulitzer Prize in 1989, and For Cause and Comrades, which won the Lincoln Prize in 1998.
 In addition to serving as president of the American Historical Association, he has been president of Protect Historic America and the Society of American Historians.
-He is currently working on a book about the navies in the Civil War.

 War on the Waters: The Union & Confederate Navies, 1861–1865.
 Chapel Hill: University of North Carolina Press, 2012.